 - Revolution: Charlie Matheson starts out as this with a crossbow.
 However, she has mostly stopped using it in favour of guns around episode 10.

-- Artemis and her Roman counterpart Diana from Classical Mythology.
+- Artemis and her Roman counterpart Diana.
 She is the goddess of the moon and hunting, often depicted as standing on top of a mountain and shooting arrows at whoever she felt like.

 - Houyi from Chinese Mythology.
 This dude was essentially a combo of Hercules and Robin Hood on steroids.
 He was able to take out nine Suns with arrows.
 And would have taken out the tenth and final Sun if it weren't for the Emperor reminding him that we still need at least one sun to survive.